aminulemrul/laravel_task_101/readme.md

 ## Note:
-1. You are free to use any library code.
+1. Create the database and requred tables to implement all the functionalities.
 2. Please try to keep your codebase as clean as possible.
 Line indentation, code formatting in both php classes & frontend views should be properly done.
+3. You are free to use any library code.
-3. Using Vue.js in the front-end will be prefered but not mandatory.
+4. Using Vue.js in the front-end will be prefered but not mandatory.
-4. Push your code to our git repo https://github.com/digidevhub/laravel_task_101.git  by creating a new branch with your name.
+5. Push your code to our git repo https://github.com/digidevhub/laravel_task_101.git  by creating a new branch with your name.
    **(Do not push in master)**
+6. After submitting please reply to the email metioning you branch name.
+7. If possible also deploy the project and share a live link and test credentials with the reply of the email but not mandatory.
-5. Last date of submission:- **10-02-2021 11.59PM**
+8. Last date of submission:- **10-02-2021 11.59PM**
-6. Feel Free to Contact avijit.nandy@dgsl.com.bd for any queries.
+9. Feel Free to Contact avijit.nandy@dgsl.com.bd for any queries.

+##### Best of Luck